-Most veterinary schools suggest two and one-half years of college chemistry and a year each of biology, microbiology, genetics, English grammar, communication, and sometimes a physics or statistics course.
+Most veterinary schools suggest two and one-half years of college chemistry, a year each of biology, microbiology, genetics, English grammar, communication, and sometimes a physics or statistics course.

 Agriculture is among Dordt’s top-enrolled programs.
 If you decide to change emphases, there are seven other B.A. degree emphases to consider: agri-business, agriculture education, animal science, plant science, ag missions, biotechnology, and general agriculture.
 A two-year associate degree program is also available.